Beth El Hebrew Congregation

-Beth El Hebrew Congregation is a synagogue located in Alexandria, Virginia.
-Established on September 4, 1859, Beth El is an egalitarian synagogue providing worship in the Reform tradition.
-Beth El's mission is to provide a safe, supportive environment that allows all individuals to continue their spiritual journeys through exploration, education, and participation.
+Beth El Hebrew Congregation is a Reform Jewish synagogue located in Alexandria, Virginia, in the United States.
+Established on September 4, 1859, it is oldest active congregation in the Northern Virginia region.

+Beth El is an egalitarian synagogue providing worship in the Reform tradition and is a founding member of the Union for Reform Judaism.
+Beth El's aims to provide a safe, supportive environment that allows all individuals to continue their spiritual journeys through exploration, education, and participation.
 Beth El is dedicated to bringing wholeness and healing to members of the congregation and the community as a whole.

 Clergy and leadership

 Beth El's clergy consists of Rabbi David Spinrad and Cantor Jason Kaufman.
 Brett Isserow serves as Rabbi Emeritus.

 Alan J. Cohn is the president of the board of directors.
 Liz Bayer serves as executive director.

 Religious programs and activities

 Beth El holds religious services for Shabbat and Jewish holidays.

 The Beth El Early Childhood Learning Center offers a Jewish preschool program.
 Beth El's religious school offers a religious curriculum to students in kindergarten through tenth grade.

 For adults, Beth El hosts religious study groups, Torah study groups, and classes to learn Hebrew.

 Beth El's social action projects include conducting food drives, collecting baby items for victims of domestic violence, supporting a social service safety net for those in need, and serving food to residents at a local shelter.